rossneilson/dev/README.md

-Gatsby static site website for freelance website
+Gatsby react static site for freelance website.
+Built with full internationalization for english and japanese.